Apple Watch Series 6 unveiled: 'The future of health is on your wrist'

 Preorders for the new Apple Watch begin Tuesday, and it'll be available starting Friday, starting at $399 (£379, AU$599).

-Apple unveiled the new Apple Watch during the company's annual fall product announcement event, which is being held online because of the coronavirus pandemic.
+Apple unveiled the new Apple Watch during the company's annual fall product announcement event, which was held online because of the coronavirus pandemic.
 Apple also used the event to reveal its latest iPad and Apple One bundles of services, among other things.

 The company typically announces a new iPhone at its September event, but this time it's expected to push that unveiling to October.
 The new device is expected to be the first iPhone that supports superfast 5G wireless technology.
 But Apple has reportedly struggled to ensure it can make enough of the phones to keep up with what's expected to be big demand.